salu133445/binarygan/README.md

   `TRAIN_CONFIG` define experiment-, data-, model- and training-related configuration variables, respectively.

-  > The automatically-determined experiment name is based only on the values defined in the dictionary `SETUP`, so remember to provide the experiment name manually (so that you won't overwrite a trained model).
+  > The automatically-determined experiment name is based only on the values defined in the dictionary `SETUP`, so remember to provide the experiment name manually when you modify any other configuration variables so that you won't overwrite a trained model.

 ## Train the model